 Contact: Amanda Konradi, Associate Professor of Sociology

-The Gender and Sexuality Studies minor is an interdisciplinary group of courses anchored by a shared commitment to the study of how gender and sexuality shapes our experiences.
+The Gender and Sexuality Studies minor is an interdisciplinary group of courses anchored by a shared commitment to the study of how gender and sexuality shapes our world and our individual experiences.
 Students take courses in multiple disciplines to build a program of study that fits within their major and complements their interests and strengths.

-The Gender and Sexuality Studies minor is designed to help women and men students bring academic rigor and depth to their academic interests and to help them identify connections between their experiences and the experiences of others throughout history, and across racial/ethnic, economic, and cultural contexts.
-Students can take courses in a wide range of departments on campus to build a minor that fits with their interests and strengths.
-Course topics include Latin American Writers; Psychology of Gender; Sociology of Race, Class, and Gender; Masculinities; Gender, Human Rights and Conflict; Women and Gender in the Middle East; Philosophy and Feminism, among others.
+The Gender and Sexuality Studies minor provides students with skills necessary to understand the relationship between gender and sexuality and their social world.
+The minor helps students of all genders and sexualities identify connections between their experiences and the experiences of others throughout history, and across racial/ethnic, economic, and cultural contexts.
+Students who complete the minor graduate with a greater sense of how sexism, homophobia, transphobia, and other forms of oppression intersect with their major interests.
+As such, the minor complements major study in all academic areas (business, education, engineering, humanities, mathematics, natural sciences, and social sciences) and serves students who go on to work with people, ideas, media, policy, and technology.
+Students can take courses in a wide range of departments to build a minor that fits with their interests and strengths.
+Course topics include Gender, Culture, and Madness; Women in the Christian Tradition; Psychology of Gender; Sociology of Race, Class, and Gender; Queer Theatre and Film; Gender, Human Rights and Conflict; Global Histories of Sexuality; Philosophy and Feminism, among others.
 Many are diversity courses and some fulfill the core.
 Courses are also available through study abroad.
 Honors may be earned in the minor.

-Gender and sexuality studies are helpful to careers and graduate work in law, writing and communications, public policy, non-profit organizations, education, government, and service-oriented professions.
-It also complements and deepens the student's academic major by adding a crucial dimension of the human experience, and attention to diversity and social justice.
+Gender and sexuality studies courses are helpful to careers and graduate work in law, writing and communications, public policy, non-profit organizations, education, government, and service-oriented professions.
+The minor also complements and deepens the student's academic major by adding a crucial dimension of the human experience, and attention to diversity and social justice.